-- 1. Please come to the Resident Registration Section, Family and Resident Registration Division at the City Office in the following cases: - If you move to Shinjuku City from a foreign country and need to file a notification of your move - If you become a medium- or long-term resident and need to file a notification of your new status - If you need an interpreter - 2.
-If you file any notification as a group of ten or more members, please call the Resident Registration Section, Family and Resident Registration Division at the City Office in advance (03-5273-3601).
+- Please come to the Resident Registration Section, Family and Resident Registration Division at the City Office if you need an interpreter. - 2.
+If you file any notification as a group of ten or more members, please call the Resident Registration Section, Family and Resident Registration Division at the City Office in advance ( 03-5273-3601).
 Reservation required.